Atkinson and Gilmanton Academy Grant, New Hampshire

 In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county which are not part of any town and have limited self-government (if any, as many are uninhabited).

-Atkinson and Gilmanton Academy Grant will fall within the path of totality during the solar eclipse of April 8, 2024.

 Geography

 According to the United States Census Bureau, the grant has a total area of 50.0 sqkm, of which 49.7 sqkm are land and 0.3 sqkm or 0.57%, is covered by water.
 The township is drained by the Dead Diamond River and its branches, except for the eastern edge of the township, which is drained by Abbott Brook.
 Both waterways are tributaries of the Magalloway River and part of the Androscoggin River watershed.
 The highest point is an unnamed ridge that reaches 2620 ft above sea level near the grant's southwestern corner.
 The township is bordered to the east by the state of Maine.

 The grant boundaries shown in 1874 maps differ from those of 1850s maps by showing a parcel of ungranted "state land" on the western edge of this grant (and north of Dix's Grant), and another "Dartmouth College Grant" to the west of that (later annexed to the eastern edge of Clarksville).